-15. Financial instruments and fair values
+16. Financial instruments and fair values

 As explained in Note 3, financial assets and liabilities have been classified into categories that determine their basis of measurement and, for items measured at fair value, whether changes in fair value are recognized in the statement of operations or comprehensive loss.
-Those categories are: fair value through profit or loss, loans and receivables, and other financial liabilities.
-The following table shows the carrying values of assets and liabilities for each of these categories at December 31, 2013 and 2012:
+Those categories are: fair value through profit or loss, loans and receivables, available-for-sale and other financial liabilities.
+The following table shows the carrying values of assets and liabilities for each of these categories at December 31, 2014 and 2013: